 Another to Sir Paul Paynter and family, also linked with the Beeston manor.

 The sill of the window in the SE of the sanctuary was lowered to provide a seat (sedilia) for the officiating clergy – priest, deacon and sub-deacon.; in this period there would have been no pews for people to sit on.

 The purpose for the square recess behind the Vicar’s stall is not known.
 It is in the location of the traditional ‘low side’ window and may have had a hinged wooden shutter from which a bell would be rung during Mass.
-Another theory is that this was a squint (a small splayed tunnel) so that lepors (outside) could watch the service and / or receive communion, otherwise known as a “leper window”.
+Another theory is that this was a “leper window”; enabling lepers (outside) to watch the service and / or receive communion.

 It is believed that there was once a profusion of heraldic stained glass here.
 Much of the former glass was probably removed after the Reformation or during the Civil War.
 Only one example of medieval stained glass remains; a roundel depicting an angel with a fourstringed musical instrument.

 Many such angels were created by the Norwich School of Glasspainters in the 15th century, and you can find them all over Norfolk.
 Follow the links below to see some more.
 Norwich was one of the three main centres in the country producing stained glass during the Middle Ages:

 There was a great resurgence of decorative glazing in churches during the 19th Century and the chancel East Window is a fine example.
 It depicts six of the seven Acts of Mercy: To feed the hungry.
 To give water to the thirsty.
 To clothe the naked.
 To shelter the homeless.
 To visit the sick.
 And to visit the imprisoned.
 Missing is the seventh act: To bury the dead.

 The East Window of the South Aisle is also Victorian, showing figures personifying Justice and Mercy.

 The St. Mary Magdalen window in the South Aisle was installed in the early 1960’s.